xwmx/nb/README.md

 ```
 <!-- {% endraw %} -->

+Templates are Bash strings processed with `eval`, so you can use
+command substitution (`$(echo "Example command")`) to include
+the output from command line tools and shell code.

 A default template can be configured by assigning a string or path
 to the [`$NB_DEFAULT_TEMPLATE`](#nb_default_template) variable
 in your `~/.nbrc` file: